 AI Identifies The Right People At Every Level, Across Generations

 Now more than ever, with many Baby Boomers opting to stay in the workforce longer and Gen Z hitting the career scene, having a multi-generational organization is essential.
 Per LinkedIn, 89% of HR professionals say that having multiple generations under one roof makes a company stronger.
-The main challenge is learning how to navigate different levels of experience and expectation to get more out of employees at every age and level.
+The main challenge is learning how to navigate different levels of experience and expectations to get more out of employees at every age and level.

-The insights provided by a data-driven AI recruiting platform allows you to make decisions about training (which can make older employees better able to stay engaged and develop future leaders in younger employees), promotion, skill gaps among employees, and other people-focused metrics.
+The insights provided by a data-driven AI recruiting platform allow you to make decisions about training (which can make older employees better able to stay engaged and develop future leaders in younger employees), promotion, skill gaps among employees, and other people-focused metrics.
 They can also help you determine when certain employees might be approaching the retirement threshold, and help you prepare for generational shifts and transitions within your organization.